 We plan to sublicense the CSRV® system technology to multiple OEM's in order to take advantage of third party manufacturers' existing production capacity and resources by signing OEM agreements.

-Sublicensing agreements with Secure Supplies and Renown which are already in place are discussed under "Item 1: Business, Operational Plan, Sublicensing."
+Sublicensing agreements with Secure Supplies and Renown which are already in place are discussed in the Background section above.

 Significant Estimates